conda/conda/docs/source/intro.rst

 To view all available packages, you can use ``conda search --all``.
 See the :ref:`search command examples <search_example>` for more information.

 Once an Anaconda package has been downloaded, it is said to be *locally available*.
-A locally available package that has been linked into an Anaconda environment is said to be *activated*.
+A locally available package that has been linked into an Anaconda environment is said to be *linked*.
-Conversely, unlinking a package from an environment causes it to be *deactivated*.
+Conversely, unlinking a package from an environment causes it to be *unlinked*.

 .. _location: